 Do you have problems getting an erection when you’re with a new partner?
 And no matter how much you’re attracted to them, it just doesn’t spring to life?

 This started happening to me a couple of years ago (when I first wrote this article

-Every time I’m with a new partner I can’t get an erection the first time we try to have sex.
-But that’s not all.
+Every time I got with a new partner, I couldn’t get an erection the first time we tried to have sex.

-I realized it was important to take responsibility for it for one very important reason.
-If I don’t, then she might.
-And that’s really unfair and unpleasant for her.
+I realized it was important to take responsibility for the issue: if I don’t, then she might.
+And that’s unfair to her.

-I spoke to the last two partners about it, who both admitted in virtually the same words that they would assume they just don’t turn me on.
+I spoke to two partners about it, who both admitted in virtually the same words that they assumed they just didn’t turn me on.
 And even when I told them it always happens, I could tell they were still doubtful.

 But you still somehow need to convince her it’s just a ‘thing’ that happens, and it will pass.
 It’s a tricky one.

 I used to have a serious problem with premature ejaculation.
 So I first wondered if by learning to last longer through relaxation, I’d gone the other way and become too relaxed.